ehansis/til/pages/hammerspoon.md

     At its core, Hammerspoon is just a bridge between the operating system and a Lua scripting engine.
     What gives Hammerspoon its power is a set of extensions that expose specific pieces of system functionality, to the user.

 Hammerspoon let's you do tons of fun things.
-For a keyboard-loving VIMhead like me it's a great way to do even more things without having to send my fingers on that loooong journey to the trackpad.
+For a keyboard-loving VimHead like me it's a great way to get even more done without having to send my fingers on that loooong journey to the trackpad.

-It wouldn't make much sense if I tried to summarize all the things that you can do with Hammerspoon, you should read the docs on [the website](http://www.hammerspoon.org/) instead.
+To explore all the available features, read the docs on [the Hammerspoon website](http://www.hammerspoon.org/).
 Here's how I use and configure it:

 ## My Hammerspoon config